jgithubs/jsplayarea/sc-project.md

 * Login into the raspberry pi
 * Insert the USB stick (the specific usb port does not matter).
-* Verify that the USB stick is present
+* Verify that the USB stick is present.
+In this case the USB stick is /media/mnt.
 ```
 pi> df
 Filesystem     1K-blocks    Used Available Use% Mounted on